felwag/photoreceptor-pattern-analysis/README.md

 6. The output files and excel tables will be saved in the same folder that has been used as inout (see step 4).
 7. Compare the results with the expected output files in GitHub folder /demo/3_expected-output.

-# Macro Adjustments
-- line 43: insert the path of where the input files are saved
--